The 5 Products You'll Use Most During The First Week With A Newborn

 Note: Some of the links below are affiliate links but all of the opinions are my own.
 As an Amazon Associate I earn from qualifying purchases.
 I’m referring you to my favorite things and other top recommendations for Moms.
 By you shopping through these links I may collect a small commission without you paying a penny more.
 I greatly appreciate your support of me, my family, and this blog!

-Newborn Baby Must Haves
+Newborn Baby Essentials

 1. Swaddle Blankets - Our first was never a great sleeper so in my desperate state of sleep deprivation I ordered a ton of swaddles to try: everything from the easy velcro swaddles to arms up swaddles.
 I’ve aways come back to traditional swaddles for the newborn phase.
 Lou Lou & Company newborn swaddles are the highest quality I’ve come across.
 They are super stretchy and soft, which is important for a good swaddle.